Skip to content

 FlexibilityHighLower

-Recommended forBeginners, high-activity peopleThose who adapted to 16:8
+Recommended forBeginners, high-activity peopleThose who have adapted to 16:8

 How Do the Benefits Compare?